Skip to main content

 Click Here for the "What Is Holistic" Info Sheet

-* Click Here for a medical article showing that patients get 11 seconds with their doctor
+* Click Here for a medical article showing that patients get only 11 seconds talking with their doctor!!!

 * Click Here for a video on draining your lymphatics